kopolindo/GOALert/README.md

 # GOALert
-Tool developed that starts and monitors one process, waiting it for finish and notifying the exit-code via e-mail message
+This tool will start and monitor a process, waiting it for finish and notifying the exit-code via e-mail message
 ```
 Usage:
   -command string